coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/architecture.rst

 Tendermint: BFT consensus engine
 --------------------------------

-We use Tendermint as the backend consensus engine for BFT replication of BigchainDB.
+We use Tendermint as the backend consensus engine for BFT replication of corechaindb.
 In a multi-node deployment, Tendermint nodes/peers communicate with each other via the public ports exposed by the NGINX gateway.